-The Head of Transition and Middle Years works with the Year 6 teachers and students to develop a week's program that the boys complete in Term 4.
+The Head of Transition and Wellbeing Coordinator collaborates with Year 5 and 6 teachers and students to design a comprehensive week-long program.
+Year 5 students participate in Term 3, while Year 6 students complete the program in Term 4.
 Their lessons are based at the Senior Campus for a week and they get to experience some of the different learning areas provided at the Senior Campus, such as Food Technology and Woodworking.